Erasmus can lead to all sorts of things: fun, personal development, self improvement and even love.

 Now, we are considering doing our masters abroad, though we still don’t know where.
 However, once you experience the excitement and the adrenaline of this kind of opportunities, you can’t go back.
 Once you have seen the world outside, you want more."

-Finally, the best part of letting people tell us their stories is that almost everyone thanked us for making them live those moments again and we thank them for sharing these emotional moments with us.
+The best part about hearing people’s stories is that almost everyone thanked us for allowing them to relive the experience and we’d like to thank them for sharing these emotional moments with us.

-Don’t plan your Erasmus according to what other people want you to do, their standards or what they have personally lived while being abroad.
+Don’t plan your Erasmus exchange around what other people want you to do, according to their standards or what they have personally experienced while living abroad.
 Don’t make any plans at all.
-Everything will go the way it should be and the way you have always hoped for.
+Everything will happen as it should and in the way you always dreamed it would.

-If you don’t find your Prince Charming, don’t panic, it’s not the right moment.
-However, you will never be alone: start from your super international roommates and then who knows… Maybe your roommate will be your epic love!
+If you don’t find your Prince Charming, don’t panic!
+It’s not the right moment.
+However, you will never be alone.
+Start with your multinational roommates and then who knows… Maybe your roommate will turn out to be the love of your life!